Energy policy of China: Electricity generation

 In 2013, China's total annual electricity output was 5.398 trillion kWh and the annual consumption was 5.380 trillion kWh with an installed capacity of 1247 GW (all the largest in the world).

 This is an increase from 2009, when China's total annual electricity output was 3.71465 trillion kWh, and the annual consumption was 3.6430 trillion kWh (second largest in the world).
 In the same year, the total installed electricity generating capacity was 874 GW.
 China is undertaking substantial long-distance transmission projects with record breaking capacities, and has the goal of achieving an integrated nationwide grid in the period between 2015 and 2020.

 Coal

 In 2015, China generated 73% of its electricity from coal-fired power stations, which has been dropping from a peak of 81% in 2007.

 In recent years, China has increased its use of coal power and continued to build new coal power plants.
 The National Energy Administration's early warning risk rating for coal plants approved the establishment of new power plants in 2020.
-China shut down roughly 7GW of power plants at the same time, continuing to decommission ageing coal-fired power reactors.
+China shut down roughly 7 GW of power plants at the same time, continuing to decommission ageing coal-fired power reactors.